1. Scope of application

 11.1.
 Payment for the Services is to be made in Euro.

 11.2.
 The Customer is obliged to pay also any fees that may have been caused by its Authorized users.
-This also applies to improper use, unless the Customer can prove that it is not responsible for a breach of duty.
+This also applies to unauthorized usage, unless the Customer can prove that it is not responsible for a breach of duty.

 11.4.
 Unless otherwise agreed between the parties, the Customer will receive a monthly invoice for all Services rendered.
 Amounts are due 7 days after receipt of the invoice.